Visit us at the West Texas Oil & Gas Convention on 3/26 - Get free tickets here!

 Arc Flash Clothing

-We sell a wide range of arc flash rated clothing at PK Safety.
+We sell a full line of arc flash-rated clothing at PK Safety.

 Read more...

-You will find arc flash clothing for daily wear, ArcShield products, arc flash coveralls, coats, pants, arc flash hoods, suits, harnesses, and kits from brands like DBI-SALA, NSA, Oberon, PIP, and Saf-Tech.
+You will find arc flash clothing for daily wear, ArcShield products, arc flash coveralls, coats, pants, arc flash hoods, and kits from brands like DBI-SALA, NSA, Oberon, PIP, and Saf-Tech.
+Explore our selection to find the right protection for your specific workplace hazards.
+Order now and elevate your workers' protection.

-Arc rated (AR) clothing is not the same as flame resistant (FR) clothing.
+Arc-rated (AR) clothing is not the same as flame-resistant clothing.
 The terms have different applications and shouldn’t be confused with one another.

-The term “flame resistant” can be applied to any type of clothing with flame resistance, but these items meet any specific standards relating to any particular hazard.
+The term “flame resistant” can be applied to any type of clothing with flame resistance, but these items do not meet any specific standards relating to any particular hazard mandated by OSHA or other regulatory bodies.

-To obtain the arc flash rating, FR clothing must be tested to see how well the material holds up against flash fires.
-Exposing FR clothing to flash fires establishes the Energy Break-Open Threshold, represented in calories per square foot, or the point at which the fabric starts to break down due to excess heat.
-This number serves as the arc rating for the fabric.
+To obtain the arc flash rating, FR gear must be tested to see how well the material holds up against flash fires.
+Exposing these fabrics to flash fires establishes the Energy Break-Open Threshold, represented in calories per square foot, or the point at which the fabric starts to break down due to excess heat.
+This number serves as the rating for the gear and is critical for workers in high-risk industries.

 At least 20 garment samples must be exposed to flash fire during the testing process.
-Sensors record the amount of heat going through the fabric, and the results are analyzed using the Stoll Curve, which sets the level of heat needed to create a second-degree burn.
+Sensors record the amount of energy going through the clothing, and the results are analyzed using the Stoll Curve, which sets the level of heat needed to create a second-degree burn.
 The results show at what point there is a 50% probability of the person developing second-degree burns.

 AR clothing falls into one of four categories: